 In a major DockerCon announcement, Microsoft introduces Linux kernels to Windows meaning that Linux-based containers can now run inside the Windows Server.
 This is accomplished through collaboration between Docker and Microsoft as a means of providing a Linux subsystem that runs atop Hyper-V Hypervisor.

 This essentially means that Linux containers will now run just as easily on Windows as any other OS and can now run alongside Windows containers on the same bare metal or virtual machines.
 Microsoft’s second announcement was that developers may choose from a variety of Linux kernels from major Linux vendors.

 LinuxKit is on the roadmap for future versions of Hyper-V and Microsoft Server.

 Hykes made a specific point of talking about how Docker has grown from a monolithic open source project to a system of distributed projects that fit together as follows:

-The overarching theme was that Docker has come a long way, and in order to facilitate a growing community with expanding needs, it needed to become a more holistic and distributed system.
+The overarching theme was that Docker has come a long way.
+To facilitate a growing community with expanding needs, it should become a more holistic, distributed system.

-As a result, users can now expect more projects, components and primitives to be released as open-source in the not-too-distant future.
-Hykes also noted that one major challenge to the future of containers is dealing with increased scale as a technology to service increasingly specialized needs and use cases.
+Users can expect more open source projects, components, and primitives in the not-too-distant future.
+Hykes notes that a major challenge to the future of containers is dealing with an increased scale from its technology to service increasingly specialized needs and use cases.